neul-labs/gity/docs/fsmonitor.md

 **Important**: Git's fsmonitor only expects paths in the **working tree**.
 The `.git` directory is managed by Git itself and should never be reported to fsmonitor.

-When a file changes, gitz:
+When a file changes, gity:

 1. Records the event with its relative path
 2. Marks the path as dirty in the metadata store